zugz/c-toxcore/docs/minpgc.md

 existing peer if and only if it is frozen or has not had its DHT pubkey updated since it last stopped being frozen.

-When we receive a Title Response packet, we set the title if it is currently empty or if all peers became frozen since we last set the title.
+When we receive a Title Response packet, we set the title if it has never been set or if at some point since it was last set, there were no unfrozen peers (except us).

 ## Discussion
 ### Overview